music-encoding/guidelines/_guidelines-v3/19-ptrRef/01-ptrrefModule.md

 at [http://www.ietf.org/rfc/rfc2046.txt](http://www.ietf.org/rfc/rfc2046.txt){:.link_ref}.
 The
 following are all valid mimetype values:

-{% include plainExample.html example="examples/ptrRef/ptrRef-sample317.xml" valid="false" version=page.version %}
+{% include mei example="ptrRef/ptrRef-sample317.xml" valid="false" %}
 The **@mimetype** attribute is particularly useful for documenting the nature of the destination when the value of **@target** does not provide a filename extension or when the destination is a non-standard file type:

-{% include plainExample.html example="examples/ptrRef/ptrRef-sample318.xml" valid="false" version=page.version %}
+{% include mei example="ptrRef/ptrRef-sample318.xml" valid="false" %}